 Heartland virus (HRTV; family Bunyaviridae, genus Phlebovirus) is an emerging public health threat in the United States.
 Viruses in this family are found all over the world.
 Heartland virus is a novel phlebovirus that was recently discovered in Missouri in 2009.
 It is an RNA virus in the same genus as Rift Valley fever, Sandfly fever, Toscana, and Severe fever with thrombocytopenia syndrome (SFTS) viruses.
 Heartland virus has yet to be isolated from any wild or domestic animals, so the question of vertebrate reservoir(s) remains largely unanswered.

-To date, more than 20 cases of Heartland virus disease have been identified in patients from several states in Southeast and South Central United States, including Missouri, Tennessee, Oklahoma and now Arkansas (2017).
+As of June 2020, more than 50 cases of Heartland virus disease have been reported from states in the Midwestern and southern United States.
 Studies suggest that Lone Star ticks may transmit the virus.
 In a recent study, deer, raccoon, coyotes, and moose have been found to be antibody positive for this disease.
 Thirteen states had seropositive animals: Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maine, Missouri, New Hampshire, North Carolina, Tennessee, Texas, and Vermont.
 Within the 13 states, 20 geographic clusters of seropositive animals were mapped by plotting positive animals by the county where they were collected.

-Human infection with this virus is only known from, Missouri, Tennessee, Oklahoma.
-Arkansas identified its first case of Heartland virus in June 2017, in an individual living in the northwest part of the state.
+Human infection with this virus is only known from the Midwestern and Southern US.
 Recent animal studies did not include wildlife specimens from Colorado.
 More research is needed to determine the prevalence of this disease and the potential vectors that may transmit the disease to humans throughout the US.

-So far, all patients diagnosed with Heartland virus disease became sick during the months of May-September.
+So far, most patients diagnosed with Heartland virus disease became sick during the months of May-September.

 Symptoms associated with patients that became ill with this disease include: